PxTools/PxWeb2/README.md

 # PxWeb 2

 Welcome to PxWeb 2, the new interface for PxWeb.
-Right no we are working hard on the new version of PxWeb 2.
+Right now we are working hard on the new version of PxWeb 2.

 For more detailed information about this project, please refer to our [Project pages](https://pxtools.github.io/PxWeb2/).